vuikit/vuikit/README.md

 - [jQuery](https://jquery.com//) (Inherited UIkit dependency)

 ## Code Samples
+> Note that all code examples are using ES6 syntax

-All Vuikit components are registered globally and ready to use immediately.
+Vuikit components are registered globally by default and ready to use immediately.

 ```js
 import Vue from 'vue'